amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 # ctrl+c to quit loop
 ```

-Once you get a response, try sending separate requests to observe how a single ALB can forward traffic to multiple services/deployments.
+Once you get a response, try sending requests on your **blue/green** paths to observe how a single ALB can simultaneously support traffic routed to multiple services/deployments.
 ```bash
 curl http://${alb_dnsname}/blue  # version 1.0
 curl http://${alb_dnsname}/green # version 2.0